seethespark/wikidata/Content-manager.md

 ## Adding a new page ##
-Make sure the page has /<article>/ tags or elements with the editable class.
+Make sure the page has `<article>` tags or elements with the editable class.
 Add content with properties named the same as the containing element's ID.
 Wrap the editable property in ''triple'' braces like this: {{{content.myTextArea}}}

-Navigate to the path /<pagePath>/content
+Navigate to the path `<pagePath>`content

 Make a change